DG-Sensitive Pruning & a Complete Classification of DG Trees and Cycles: Diameter-four Trees

 We wish to show that $\partial^{\FF}_{i+1} \circ \Psi_{i+1} = \Psi_{i} \circ \partial^{\GG'}_{i}$ for all $i \geq 0$.
 We start with $i = 0$:

 Since $\Psi$ has the same form for all $i > 0$, we address the remaining cases simultaneously:

 This shows $\Psi$ is a chain map, which tells us that $\Cone{\Psi}$ is a complex.
-Since $\GG'$ and $\FF$ are resolutions, we see that the associated long exact sequence in homology for $\Cone{\Psi}$ reduces to the exacts sequence
+Since $\GG'$ and $\FF$ are resolutions, we see that the associated long exact sequence in homology for $\Cone{\Psi}$ reduces to the exact sequence

 We observe that